 What to do with your old mattress

 If you’ve decided it’s time for a new mattress, you might be wondering what to do with your old mattress.
-Hint: do not leave it on the side of the road!
+Here’s a hint: Do not leave it on the side of the road!
 In many cities, you can actually be fined for leaving your mattress on the curb.

 There are better (and more environmentally friendly) ways to make room for your new bed.
 Take a look at our guide on getting rid of your old mattress for tips on what to do based on the condition of your mattress.

 - Overall customer satisfaction: 80%